-The weighted harmonic distortion performance of these headphones is just okay.
-There's a noticeable jump in the mid-range at higher volumes, which can result in a harsh and impure audio reproduction.
+The weighted harmonic distortion performance is just okay.
+There's a noticeable jump in the mid-range at higher volumes, resulting in a harsh and impure audio reproduction.
 Overall, this shouldn't be too noticeable for most people.

-The tests results of this review are only valid for these test settings.
+The results of this review are only valid for these test settings.

-The isolation provided by the Pixel Buds is poor.
+The isolation provided by the Google Pixel Buds Gen 1 is bad.
 While they're technically closed-back earbuds, they have a very open fit.
 They don't isolate in the bass and mid-ranges, so they let in all the low rumbling sounds of airplane and bus engines, as well as the chatter of people around you.
 They don't even fare well against high-frequency noises like the hum of an AC system, which is disappointing.
-These are one of the most open headphones we have measured so far, which makes them suitable for situations where you want to be able to hear your environment.
+However, some users may prefer their lack of noise isolation, as they can allow you to hear your environment.

-The leakage performance of this headset is decent.
+The leakage performance is decent.
 There's some leakage at higher frequencies, which can be heard by nearby coworkers if they're close to you.
 If you want a pair of earbud-style headphones that don't leak as much audio, check out the Microsoft Surface Earbuds Truly Wireless.

-The Pixel Buds' microphone has a decent recording quality.
+The Google Pixel Buds Gen 1 microphone has a decent recording quality.
 The recorded/transmitted speech sounds full and understandable.
 However, speech lacks a bit of presence and detail.

 We noticed that the microphone has a tendency to distort on PCs, and the recorded speech files are distorted because of that.
 However, their microphone sounds much cleaner on smartphones.

-The noise handling of the integrated microphone of the Google Pixel Buds 2017 is mediocre.
+The noise handling of the Google Pixel Buds Gen 1's integrated microphone is mediocre.
 The mic struggles to separate actual speech and background noise.
 It performs better in quiet environments.

 We noticed that the microphone has a tendency to distort on PCs, and the recorded speech files are distorted because of that.
 However, their microphone sounds clean on smartphones.

-The battery performance of these headphones is just okay.
-They offer just under five hours of continuous playback time and the case holds a few additional charges as well.
+The Google Pixel Buds Gen 1's battery performance is just okay.
+They offer just under five hours of continuous playback time, and the case holds a few additional charges as well.
 They don't take a lot of time to charge, which is nice.
-They also automatically turn off if you don't use them, which is useful to save battery life.
+They also automatically turn off if you don't use them, which is helpful to save battery life.

-The Google Pixel Buds don't have a companion app.
+The Google Pixel Buds Gen 1 don't have a companion app.
 There's a small pop-up interface for Pixel phones, but that's about it; you don't have any customization options.

 They have a fairly easy-to-pair Bluetooth connection.
-You can connect simultaneously up to two devices and have up to 8 devices stored in memory for automatic pairing when you open the case.
-Unfortunately, they don't have NFC which would have made pairing with multiple devices a lot easier.
-Their latency with mobile devices on YouTube isn't too bad and most people may not notice any delay when watching video content.
+You can connect simultaneously up to two devices and have up to eight devices stored in memory for automatic pairing when you open the case.
+Unfortunately, they don't have NFC, which would make pairing with multiple devices a lot easier.
+Their latency with mobile devices on YouTube isn't too bad, and most people may not notice any delay when watching video content.
 Note that you also need the case to pair to new devices, which can be annoying for some.